-Finally, schematic visualisations of a sample model boulder were produced, calculating pitch and roll angles changes from the actual data, to indicate the amount of rotation boulders in the channel underwent (Fig. 6B, D, F).
-The boulders in the 3D visualisations are, however, extrapolated from the context of the channel in which they were at the moment of tagging, because it is not possible to calculate the yaw angle (i.e. the angular variation around the global vertical).
-The purpose of the visualisations is just to give a sense of the change in orientation obtained by the boulders between successive accelerometer measurements (Fig. 6A, C, E), and not that of offering a full 3D
+Finally, schematic visualisations of a sample model boulder were produced, calculating pitch and roll angle changes from the actual data (Supplement Sect.
+S1), to indicate the amount of rotation boulders in the channel underwent (Fig. 6b, d, f).
+The boulders in the 3D visualisations are, however, extrapolated from the context of the channel in which they were at the moment of tagging because it is not possible to calculate the yaw angle (i.e. the angular variation around the global vertical).
+The purpose of the visualisations is just to give a sense of the change in orientation obtained by the boulders between successive accelerometer measurements (Fig. 6a, c, e), and not that of offering a full 3D representation of boulder movement.

-The sensors are equipped with a GPS module, which is currently also used to retrieve the date and time of the data acquisition, whilst the data transmission has another timestamp related to the arrival of the data string to the server.
-The accelerometer readout in the current version of the software is tied to a GPS acquisition, this means that although the accelerometer is activated as soon as movement is detected, the recording of the acquisition is obtained only when the GPS has successfully retrieved the position.
-An acquisition of accelerometer data with no GPS position can be obtained and transmitted (in which case it would only be associated with a server timestamp indicating time of arrival at the server), but only after the GPS has attempted to retrieve the position and failed.
-The timeout for the GPS search has been set to 120 seconds.
-This is because due to the local topographic setting and the high valley flanks, the availability of enough satellites at any given time may be low.
-A major drawback during the 2019 acquisition campaign was that during the GPS search time, no accelerometer acquisition can be recorded and transmitted in the current firmware version of the devices.
-This means that if boulder movement unfolds over a few seconds, the likelihood is that the accelerometer recording will only occur towards the end of the movement or after it has stopped completely, allowing only the retrieval of snapshots of information of two successive static acquisitions, within seconds (near real time) of the movement starting.
-Development has already been made to the firmware to separate the accelerometer acquisition from the GPS for future acquisition seasons and increase the velocity of accelerometer response to trigger.
+The sensors are equipped with a GPS module, which is currently also used to retrieve the date and time of the data acquisition, whilst the data transmission has another time stamp related to the arrival of the data string to the server.
+The accelerometer readout in the current version of the software is tied to a GPS acquisition; this means that although the accelerometer is activated as soon as movement is detected, the recording of the acquisition is obtained only when the GPS has successfully retrieved the position.
+An acquisition of accelerometer data with no GPS position can be obtained and transmitted (in which case it would only be associated with a server time stamp indicating time of arrival at the server), but only after the GPS has attempted to retrieve the position and failed.
+The time-out for the GPS search has been set to 120 s.
+This is because, due to the local topographic setting and the high valley flanks, the availability of enough satellites at any given time may be low.
+A major drawback during the 2019 acquisition campaign was that during the GPS search time, no accelerometer acquisition could be recorded and transmitted in the current firmware version of the devices.
+This means that if boulder movement unfolds over a few seconds, the likelihood is that the accelerometer recording will only occur towards the end of the movement or after it has stopped completely, allowing only the retrieval of snapshots of information on two successive static acquisitions within seconds (near-real time) of the movement starting.
+Development has already been made to the firmware to separate the accelerometer acquisition from the GPS for future acquisition seasons and increase the velocity of the accelerometer response to a trigger.

-3.4.
-Validation data
+3.4 Validation data